lilliegrogan/Rock-Paper-Scissors/README.md

+  # Practice with Javascript

-  A rock paper scissors game in which you can only see the output in console mode of a web browser
+  * Small rock paper scissors game in which you can only see the output in console mode of a web browser.
+  * Made for practice.